syncfusion-content/ej2-lists-docs/ej2-javascript/listview/scrolling.md

 ---
 layout: post
-title: Infinite scrolling of listview in ##Platform_Name## Listview control | Syncfusion
+title: Scrolling of listview in ##Platform_Name## Listview component | Syncfusion
-description: Learn here all about infinite scrolling of listview in Syncfusion ##Platform_Name## Listview control of Syncfusion Essential JS 2 and more.
+description: Learn here all about Scrolling of listview in Syncfusion ##Platform_Name## Listview component of Syncfusion Essential JS 2 and more.
 platform: ej2-javascript
-control: Listview Infinite scrolling
+control: Listview Scrolling
 publishingplatform: ##Platform_Name##
 documentation: ug
 domainurl: ##DomainURL##
 ---

-# Infinite scrolling in ##Platform_Name## Listview control
+# Scrolling in ##Platform_Name## Listview component

-Infinite scrolling is a technique that allows you to load more items as the user scrolls through a list, providing a seamless and dynamic user experience.
+Scrolling is a technique that allows you to load more items as the user scrolls through a list, providing a seamless and dynamic user experience.

 Render the ListView with [dataSource](../../api/list-view/#datasource), and bind the [`scroll`](../../api/list-view/#scroll) event.